genevate/style_guides/programming/basic.md

 - Basic object structure is defined by the superclass but overwritable by the subclass.
 - Methods defined in the subclass provide customized behavior which the superclass will message.
 - Useful for initializing similar objects with different default behavior.
-- Imposes sublcass requirements that is not obvious but can be illeviated by defining default methods in the superclass that throw NotImplementedError exceptions.
+- Imposes sublcass requirements that is not obvious but can be alleviated by defining default methods in the superclass that throw NotImplementedError exceptions.
 NOTE: These exceptions should explain themselves by indicating why the exception was thrown via a useful error message.
 Example:

-        fail NotImplementedError, "This #{self.class} cannot respond to:"
+        fail NotImplementedError, "The method, #method, is not implemented yet."

 ### Hook Method Pattern